Mahadi-Ahmed/mahadia-spotifyData/README.md

 ## TODO Queries that probably need better data
 - Search for a song, show first time i listened to that song
 - Genre breakdown of all time
----

-# ToDo:
-- [x] Setup containerized psql
-- [x] Make a plan & verify how to perist the data between container restarts & re-creations
-- [x] Connect to db via go
-- [x] Create schemas for the psql
-- [x] Create a functionality to seed spotifyData
-- [x] Try seeding data with a small subset of spotify data
-- [x] Redesign tables:
-    - [x] refactor playback table
-    - [x] dont use serial as pk for playback table, create a composite unique key instead
-    - [x] add functions, create, delete & insert for podcast table
-    - [x] add functions, create, delete & insert for media table
-    - [x] add some prefix to track & podcast id
-- [] output logs after running the inserts should be a count of rows inserted for each table & also save the id of failed/errored inserts in an "audit.txt" file
-- [] write tests
-- [] batch db inserts
-- [] parallelise the functions
-- [] consider adding contraint to media table if needed
-- [] look into retry mechanism for failed inserts